MP for Edinburgh South

 Minister of State (Department for Science, Innovation and Technology)

-Declared seven financial interests: five miscellaneous entries, one relating to land and property (within or outside the UK), and one shareholding.
+Declared seven financial interests: five miscellaneous entries, one land/property (within or outside the UK) entry, and one shareholding entry.

 Generated 21 February 2026